last updated 22/02/2018

 – Generally accelerate slowly and drive slowly to minimize the amount of kinetic energy you waste during any unanticipated slow downs.

 – You should be annoyed every time you touch the brakes.
-Every time you use the brakes you should think to yourself “Dam I’m an idiot I’ve just thrown away money due to my own poor driving.”
-You have unnecessarily thrown away money.
+Every time you use the brakes you should think to yourself “Dam I’m an idiot I’ve just thrown away money due to my own poor driving.
+I accelerated unnecessarily which caused me to unnecessarily use the brakes and waste fuel”.
 You drove badly.
 You could have anticipated the conditions better.
 Build an emotional case to help you remember to do a better job next time.

 – Don’t carry around unnecessary weight in your car.
 If there’s stuff in the car that doesn’t need to be there for the trip you are undertaking, then take it out.
 Imagine you are riding a push bike.
 In that case you’d definitely jettison any unnecessary weight.
 Extra weight is a huge burden when pedaling under human power.
 However pushing your foot harder on the accelerator pedal is very easy, not much of a burden on you physically, but it is a burden to the environment and your back pocket.